charlires/coursera-android/README.md

 Hello
 ====
 Here is the source codes of the Coursera Android Labs.
-The videos below from Carlos Andonaegui.
+The videos below are from Carlos Andonaegui.

 Week Two
 --------